Table of content

 2. Configure clean URLs

-TYPO3 supports search engine friendly URLs, but your server must be set up for this:
+TYPO3 supports for search engine optimized URLs, but your server must be set up for this:

-- Apache: TYPO3 provides a .htaccess file by default.
+- Apache: TYPO3 provides an .htaccess file by default.
 Make sure that mod_rewrite is activated and that your server respects the rules in the .htaccess file.

 - NGINX: You have to configure the rules for clean URLs manually in your nginx.conf.